LSAC Credential Assembly Service (CAS): What it Is and How It Works for Law School Applications

 • For most schools, you send your transcripts by logging onto your LSAC account, adding all of your institutions, confirming the information, then using the official Transcript Request Forms that will then appear in the transcripts section of your CAS report.

-Which transcripts are required for law school?
+Which transcripts are required?

 • Transcripts are required from all institutions where you earned college credits, including those where you took college-level classes while in high school, institutions where you received credits that were transferred to a degree-granting school, and where you took courses that were not part of your degree.
 This includes ones that might only indicate grades of “withdraw,” “incomplete,” etc.